 The 11th game in the core line of Ubisoft’s pseudo-history series of deadly Assassins and dastardly Templars is well on its way, and we already have an Assassin’s Creed Odyssey release date.
 This time we’re off to Greece to explore the exploits of the Assassin Order in the land of triremes and Spartan warriors.
 We’ll also be taking on the role of either a male or female protagonist with fresh abilities, weapons, and RPG-grade dialogue options.

-Now that we’ve seen Assassin’s Creed Odyssey at E3 2018 as the conclusion to Ubisoft’s conference, we now have a good idea of what this new Assassin’s Creed game will be like.
+Since we’re so close to the Assassin’s Creed Odyssey release date, we have a good idea of what this new Assassin’s Creed game will be like.
 So join us as we step back in time to discover which neck we’ll be puncturing next: here are all the latest details about Assassin’s Creed Odyssey.

 Assassin’s Creed Odyssey release date

 Assassin’s Creed Odyssey trailer

 Assassin’s Creed games typically push the graphical bar, but Assassin’s Creed Odyssey is an especially gorgeous Ancient Greek adventure.
 In the cinematic Assassin’s Creed Odyssey trailer above we get a glimpse of the game’s beautiful islands separated by twinkling, clear blue waterways.
-It also appears to introduce the traumatic childhood of Alexios, if he is the protagonist you choose.
+It also appears to introduce the traumatic childhood of Alexios, should he be the protagonist you choose.

 Assassin’s Creed Odyssey setting

 Assassin’s Creed Odyssey is set in Ancient Greece, during the period of the Spartans – the oldest starting point in the series.
 The Peloponnesian War is the game’s historical backdrop, but the conflict is not just set dressing: Assassin’s Creed Odyssey’s war is simulated in the game, with you making the key decisions that impact Greece’s divided 27 states as they fall under the influence of Athens and Sparta.

 For instance, when leaders get in a sticky situation due to a lack of resources, their weakness can be exploited by rival factions.
 To foil this, vulnerable leaders may enlist you to help, should you wish to ally with them.
 Or, if the meter indicating their grip on power goes low enough, you can seal their fate through looting and destruction.

 Assassin’s Creed Odyssey gameplay